Intelligent-Robotics-Lab/bst-study/docs/ARCHITECTURE.md

   - Handles event connection and incoming payload parsing.
   - Converts perception service messages into internal event structures.
 - `perception/sample_interaction.py`
-  - Simulates perception input for local testing.
-  - Useful for validating logic without a live perception server.
+  - Contains the logic that sends out perception updates such as ASR, emotion, etc.
 - `perception/perception_requirements.txt`
   - Lists dependencies needed for perception-related services.

 Why it matters:

-The perception layer is the system�s input gateway.
+The perception layer is the system's input gateway.
 If it fails to normalize events consistently, the logic layer cannot apply the correct study rules.

 ### Logic